MentalBlood/board_game_constructor/README.md

 ## Config file structure description

 Root structure is key-value.
-Fields are (descriptions separated by horizontal lines):
+Fields and their examples are (descriptions separated by horizontal lines):

-`name` -- game name
+`name` &#8211; game name

 ```json
 "name": "intellector"